onflow/flow-nft/README.md

 ## What is Cadence?

-[Cadence is the resource-oriented programming language](https://docs.onflow.org/cadence) for developing smart contracts on the Flow blockchain.
+[Cadence is the resource-oriented programming language](https://docs.onflow.org/cadence) for developing smart contracts on Flow.

 Before reading this standard,
 we recommend completing the [Cadence tutorials](https://docs.onflow.org/cadence/tutorial/01-first-steps/)